 Most recently, she has directed and produced documentary works including: A Tribute to Bill Watanabe, CRCD: Youth Workforce Development Program, and Depression: When Your Heart Catches a Cold, in conjunction with the former DIY Productions (a non-profit organization that empowered, trained and employed at-risk students with paid film jobs) and The Little Tokyo Service Center of Los Angeles.

-Theresa is currently writing feature scripts and resides in the Los Angeles region with her husband, near the beautiful Pacific Ocean.
+Theresa is currently writing feature scripts and resides in the Los Angeles region with her husband and her new son near the beautiful Pacific Ocean.
 She dreams of NYC pizza and bagels daily.

 Theresa believes that her work is enriched by work with the community.
 As a Teaching Artist and a Mentor, she has inspired countless at-risk youth to understand the power and strength of their voices and stories through the art of digital media (photography, filmmaking, writing) across the New York and Los Angeles region.

 Theresa has taught filmmaking and digital media arts classes for over eight years.
 She has worked with various groups of youth (homeless youth, emancipated foster youth, recent immigrants, continuing education students etc.) Her dedication to empowering youth to embrace the arts as a method of healing, expression and self-acceptance has inspired her success in the classroom.